fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ### Configure & Automation repository service

+### Launchpad

 ## Storage services

 ### Ceph capacity management

 ## Cloud services

+### Cloud management

-### Openstack
+### Brain controllers

 # Platform Network Design {#platform-network}

 ## Design Conventions {#convention}

-Hardware can break.
-It is important to keep this in mind when designing a network connection.
-In this architecture we have followed these
+There is endless possibility to design a network.
+In this architecture we recommend the following conventions for best practice:
-conventions:

 1. Inter switch connections are paired.
 2. Except BMC connection, server to switch connections are paired.
     1. Each pair connect to separate NICs on the server at north bound, and separate switch at south bound.

    This then requires matching configuration on the switch using LACP, and on the server using **active-active** [`bonding`][bonding].
+3. Separate management traffic from data traffic whenever possible.
+4. Improve network isolation by assigning private IP space to internal only networks whenever possible.

 ## Network Overview